 - Those who are unable to get to programs easily, like nursing home residents, hospital patients, or prisoners

-If you think reaching underserved audiences will help you expand your vision and fulfill your mission, we are here to help.
+If you know that you’re already reaching underserved audiences and telling the untold stories of your community members, make sure to tell us about it in your proposal.
+It is particularly important to note how you identified the needs of those communities and how you engaged their representatives in the work you’re doing.
+If you think reaching underserved audiences will help you expand your vision and fulfill your mission, but you’re having difficulty identifying these communities or making connections, we are here to help.
 We know that there are already many strategies that can help you achieve this goal – forming a partnership, trying new program formats, listening to your constituents, and helping overcome barriers.
 We are here to support you as you learn more about your community, plan for the future, and try new things.
 Our common goal is for the rich and diverse populations of New Jersey to have access to thoughtful and engaging humanities-based programs throughout the state.
+Let’s talk about how NJCH’s grant program can help you us fulfill that goal together.